alexei-led/vertical-workload-autoscaler/sop/controller.md

 - [x] Create `internal/controller/resources.go`
 - [x] Implement functions to:
-  - [x] Calculate resource values based on VPA recommendations and `WorkloadAutoscaler` StepSize configuration.
+  - [x] Calculate resource values based on VPA recommendations and `VerticalWorkloadAutoscaler` StepSize configuration.
   - [x] Update resource requirements for the target resource.

 ### 2.3 Update Checker Functions

 - [x] Create `internal/controller/update_checker.go`
 - [x] Implement functions to:
-  - [x] Check if an update is allowed based on the `WorkloadAutoscaler` configuration (e.g., time windows, grace period, update frequency).
+  - [x] Check if an update is allowed based on the `VerticalWorkloadAutoscaler` configuration (e.g., time windows, grace period, update frequency).
   - [x] Store and retry later if the update is not allowed.

 ### 2.4 HPA Conflict Detection Functions